russellm-nyc/se_project_spots/README.md

-# Project 3: Spots (Stage 4)
+# Project 3: Spots (Stage 5)

 ### Overview

-- Intro
-- Figma
-- Images
-- Project Link
-- JavaScript
+- Add array of images
+- Add for each loop

 **Intro**

 This is the 3rd TripleTen project called SPOTS.
-It focuses on creating a responsive website based on a Figma design.
-I used @media queries, flexboxes and grids to create and adaptive design.
+This part focuses on adding the code for the cards and the loop.

 **Figma**